Access to Health Education & Resources Matter:

 Nearly 60% of people experiencing homelessness and over half of juveniles in detention have experienced 4 or more types of trauma experiences.

-We know that stressful events (Adverse Childhood Experiences - ACEs) can become “toxic”; witnessing domestic violence, growing up in a home with a parent that has mental health issues or uses alcohol/drugs, being bullied in school, etc., and lead to increased physical, mental, behavioral, and social challenges throughout life.
+We know that stressful events (Adverse Childhood Experiences - ACEs) can become “toxic”; witnessing domestic violence, growing up in a home with a parent that has mental health issues or abuses alcohol/drugs, being bullied in school, etc., and lead to increased physical, mental, behavioral, and social challenges throughout life.

 Many of the characteristics & behaviors of toddlers, adolescents, and adults that we currently identify as “maladaptive” are actually an adaptive response to a traumatic experience.
 Our brains adapt in a predictable manner to traumatic events, and we develop the characteristics and traits (edgy, hypervigilant, aggressive, etc.) that give us the best chance of survival.